azb0222/Monster/README.md

 A compiler and scripting language built in Go based off of [Crafing Interpreters](https://craftinginterpreters.com/)

-It is called Monster bc it is built off of lots and lots of Monster
+I drank lots of Monster while writing this 👾